Recoating hardwood floors has a couple of different names that all mean the same procedure – “screen and recoat” and “buff and coat”.

 Well no matter how good your hardwood floors finish system is, after time it will start to wear from all the abuse it’s subjected to.

-Some people also want a re-coat to change the sheen on their floors.
+Some people also want a recoat to change the sheen on their floors.
 If you have super shiny glossy floors but you’d rather have a semi-gloss or a matte sheen, then with a buff and coat you can do that within a day.

-Somebody once explained it like putting on sunblock.
+It’s like putting on sunblock.

 Sunblock needs to be applied before your skin is exposed to the sun and at different times during the day as the protective layer thins out.
-If you let it wear thin and get sunburnt, then it’s too late to do anything about it.
+If you let it wear thin and get sun-burnt, then it’s too late to do anything about it.
 No matter how much sunblock you apply afterwards, once the damage is done to your skin, it’s done.